jravalani/redfin-data-analytics-pipeline/README.md

 To use these scripts:

-1. Ensure you have access to Snowflake and Apache Airflow.
+1. Ensure you have set up Apache Airflow on your Amazon EC2 instance using the provided instructions.
 2. Set up your Snowflake environment and execute the `snowflake_data_pipeline.sql` script to create the necessary database objects.
 3. Install Apache Airflow on your Amazon EC2 instance and configure it to run the `redfin_analytics_dag.py` script.
 4. Adjust the configurations in both scripts according to your environment, such as AWS S3 bucket names and database connection details.